- Homosexuality

 LGBT employment discrimination in Alabama is sexual orientation and gender identity.

-Same-sex adoption in Alabama is legal.
+Same-sex adoption in Alabama is married couples only.

 Alabama however allows discrimination against LGBT people on the basis of religion, which means they can be refused adoption by some adoption agencies.
 They can also refuse to place a child with a next-of-kin family member if that family member happens to be LGBT.